Louis Kalff “President” Desk Lamp

-Very rare Philips lamp and hard to find.
-This lamp has 2 switches, one for every lamp.
-It can be used with a special lamp with two filaments, like in your car when you use your big lights (toggle switch).
+Rare Philips lamp and occasionally for sale.
+This lamp has 2 switches, one for every light bulb.
+It can be used with a special bulb with two filaments, like the one in your car when you use your big lights (toggle switch).
 But these lamps are not longer for sale in an average shop.
 They were made in 25/60 watt or 40/100 watt.
 Fortunately, ordinary light bulbs can also be used.

 Koninklijke Philips N.V.